 The Florida Keys are notoriously more expensive than the rest of Florida.
-We would recommend purchasing a snorkel in advance rather than in Key Largo.
-There are no Walmarts available at Key Largo, only a fairly expensive Publix.
+We would recommend purchasing a snorkel in advance rather than in town.
+There are no Walmarts available at KL, only a fairly expensive Publix.

 Cannon Beach is a public beach but there is a State Park fee to enter.
 It costs $9 USD for 2 people to enter the park.
 If you choose to camp at the John Pennekamp Coral Reef State Park ($43 USD a night including tax) you are exempt from paying this fee.

 There are shower facilities, tables and BBQs available for use in the John Pennekamp Coral Reef State Park.

-This is the second beach located within the John Pennekamp Coral Reef State Park in Key Largo.
+This is the second beach located within the John Pennekamp Coral Reef State Park.

 To access the beach, like Cannon Beach, you are required to pay a $9 USD for 2 people State Park fee.
 Again, you are exempt from paying this fee if you are camping in the State Park at a cost of $43 USD a night including tax.